 Clear and Sustainable Risk Management

-In line with these new regulatory requirements and our UNIQA Sustainability Strategy, our objective is to develop an appropriate and consistent approach to take sustainability risks into account and apply it on an ongoing basis and ensure it is updated regularly.
+In line with the regulatory requirements and our UNIQA Sustainability Strategy, our objective is to develop an appropriate and consistent approach to take sustainability risks into account and apply it on an ongoing basis and ensure it is updated regularly.
 Incorporating ESG criteria into the risk management assessment process therefore has far-reaching implications.
-Sustainability acts as a key aspect over the entire risk cycle, i.e. from the identification and assessment of a risk to the controlling and reporting of said risk.
-This also drives forward the development of ESG indicators in investment and portfolio management as well as the integration of sustainability aspects in third party risk management.

 Continuous process optimisation ensures security

 The UNIQA Group Risk Management actively monitors various developments in the area of sustainability and analyses their impact on the Group as part of the risk management process.
-To identify further areas for improvement in managing sustainability risks and to define appropriate measures, the UNIQA Group Risk Management established a dedicated working group in 2021.
-This group monitors developments in sustainability regulation and their impact on the risk management system.
-Additionally, market-specific best practices are analysed within this framework.
+To identify further areas for improvement in dealing with sustainability risks and define measures, at UNIQA we monitor developments in sustainability regulation, their impact on the risk management system and analyse market-specific best practices.

 Sustainability risks also need to remain controllable